 And lo – the SOAP system was born.
 It can be visualized like this:

-When you ride – the dot in the middle (you) moves around inside the square as you lean more heavily on certain areas in certain situations, but each corner connects to the other three because they are all related.
+All four pillars are connected to each other, and most importantly to you, the rider, as the dot in the middle.
+When you ride – the dot in the middle (you) moves around inside the square as you lean more heavily on certain areas in certain situations, but each pillar connects to the other three because they are all related.
 Let’s dissect each one of the four areas of the system in turn:

 You’ll read about this one elsewhere on the site, but your speed on a motorcycle and your chances of an accident are directly proportional.
 When I talk about speed, I am not talking about what the speedo says in isolation.
 It’s relative to two things: